William Kennedy (Connecticut politician)

+Early life

-Born in Naugatuck, Connecticut, Kennedy attended the public schools, and later studied law.
-He was admitted to the bar in 1879 and commenced practice in Naugatuck, Connecticut, handling criminal cases, in particular.
+William Kennedy was born on December 19, 1854, in Naugatuck, Connecticut.
+He attended public schools and later studied law.
+He was admitted to the bar in September 1879.

+Career

-Kennedy was the Chairman of the Naugatuck Democratic Town Committee and Clerk of the Borough Court.
-In 1895, he was appointed Borough Attorney, staying in this position until 1918.
-Kennedy also served as member on Naugatuck's Board of Education from 1901-1918.
+Kennedy commenced a law practice in Naugatuck, Connecticut.
+He was attorney for the town and borough of Naugatuck from 1893 to 1918.
+He defended Sophie Kritchman in a murder case.
+Kennedy also served as member on Naugatuck's board of education from 1901 to 1918.
+He was chairman of the Naugatuck Democratic Town Committee and clerk of the Borough Court.

-Kennedy served as Member of the State Senate from 1899–1901, and a delegate to the Democratic National Conventions in 1896, 1900, 1908, and 1912.
-He was the Chairman of the Democratic State Committee.
-He was elected as a Democrat to the 63rd United States Congress in 1912 and represented Connecticut's 5th Congressional District from March 4, 1913, to March 3, 1915.
-Kennedy was an unsuccessful candidate for re-election in 1914 and resumed his law practice.
+Kennedy served as a member of the Connecticut Senate from 1899 to 1901.
+He was a delegate to the Democratic National Conventions in 1896, 1900, 1908, and 1912.He was chairman of the Democratic State Committee in 1896 and 1898.

+Kennedy was elected as a Democrat to the 63rd United States Congress in 1912 and represented Connecticut's 5th Congressional District from March 4, 1913, to March 3, 1915.
+He was an unsuccessful candidate for re-election in 1914 and resumed his law practice.
 He is known to have corresponded with Woodrow Wilson on policy matters, particularly during Wilson's presidential election campaign and during World War I.

+Personal life

+Kennedy married Mary K. Clerkin of New Haven on November 29, 1882.
+They had three children, Mrs. Charles F. Mitchell, Louis and Julia Z. He had a summer home in Woodmont.

-Kennedy died on June 19, 1918, and was interred in St. James' Cemetery in Naugatuck, Connecticut.
-His obituary was published in the New York Times.
+Kennedy died on June 19, 1918, in Naugatuck, Connecticut.
+He was interred in St. James' Cemetery.